 Course Specifics and Competencies

-learning about the Universe, Earth and your place in it?
+while learning about the Universe, Earth and their place in it.

 Earth Literacy and Sustainability 1 offers students an opportunity